 In 2020 Bridazul and Project Origin built the collaborative processing facility to expand our reach and impact in Nueva Segovia.
 The facility buys cherries from producers at above market rates and assumes all the risk of processing and then selling the finished product.
 This format means producers do not need to invest capital towards setting up and running their own processing mills, or towards processing experimentation, which can often be a great expense.
+The lots are still attributed to the producer of the farm, who plays an integral role in growing the trees and cherries, and harvesting for the best possible representation of their work.
 The coffees processed at El Árbol can use the traditional or carbonic maceration processing techniques, and every year we review and improve our processing methods and connectivity with producers.